GamesCreed

 Last Train Home is the ultimate quartermaster experience.
 You will be assigning logistics to make sure everyone is happy and ready for battle.

-The game is heavily based on the real-world Czechoslovakian Legion but has alterations to make the narrative more exciting.
+The game is heavily based on the real-world Czechoslovakian Legion, but has alterations to make the narrative more exciting.
 During World War I, a band of Czechoslovakian soldiers formed an allegiance to assist the Entente Powers based in the Russian Empire.
-They fought bravely against Austro-Hungry, but following the end of the war, they found themselves embroiled in a new conflict, the Russian Civil War.
+They fought bravely against Austro-Hungary, but following the end of the war, they found themselves embroiled in a new conflict, the Russian Civil War.

 The Czechoslovakian Legion is technically neutral, meant to be neither completely loyal to the White Army nor fight against Vladimir Lenin’s Red Army.
 Their main goal is to take their armored train to Vladivostok and sail back to Central Europe.
 However, morale compasses and a need for supplies may sway the Legion to take up direct arms.